-Crypto exchange Gemini provides custody services for retail and institutional clients.
+Crypto exchange Gemini provides custody services for retail clients.
 Unlike the custody services of other crypto exchanges such as Coinbase, Gemini Custody provides a free setup and has no minimum deposit requirements.
 The company is touted as one of the most regulated exchanges in crypto, so your assets are safe in their vaults.

 While not all cryptocurrencies are supported by third-party custody providers like Gemini, the company offers a wide range of supported assets, listed on their website.
 In addition to personalized account management and 24/7 customer service, assets held in Gemini Custody accounts are backed by $200 million in insurance protection.